 - Harvard Health, Going Off Antidepressants

-- Substance Abuse Rehabilitation, Abuse and Misuse of Antidepressants
+- Substance Use Disorder Rehabilitation, Abuse and Misuse of Antidepressants

 Sunshine Behavioral Health strives to help people who are facing substance abuse, addiction, mental health disorders, or a combination of these conditions.
 It does this by providing compassionate care and evidence-based content that addresses health, treatment, and recovery.